Promoting responsible drinking on our campuses

 NUS has launched an exciting, and potentially transformational, new pilot programme that seeks to create a social norm of responsible alcohol consumption by students.

-Funded by the Home Office, and working with seven pilot universities and one control, we will be developing a new accreditation mark for a whole-institution approach to responsible consumption, underpinned by social change theory.
+Funded by the Home Office, and working with seven pilot universities and one control, Alcohol Impact will develop a new accreditation mark for a whole-institution approach to responsible consumption, underpinned by social change theory.

 During the pilot year we will be working with the following eight institutions: